brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 # Induction Process
 This induction has two parts:

-1. Complete the online component by visiting this link: https://comingsoon.example.com
-2. Visit during our staffed hours to complete the practical competency demonstration.
+1. Visit us during staffed hours to be inducted.

 ***OR***